Intervention: Tips to talking with students about your concerns

 - Counselors will only schedule appointments at the request of the student, we cannot schedule an appointment for a student solely at the request of a parent, friend, faculty or staff member.
 While your assistance may be instrumental in getting the student connected to Counseling Services, receiving counseling services must be the ultimate responsibility and desire of the student in question.

-Counselors are under ethical and legal obligation not to release confidential information.
+Counselors are under ethical and legal obligation to not release confidential information.
 This includes information about whether or not a student is attending counseling.
 If you refer a student to counseling, you will only be notified of that student’s attendance if he or she gives written permission to do so.
 If you would like more information about a student’s contact with Counseling Services, you may speak directly with the student.
 Counselors may listen to anything you have to share about a student, but can only provide information if written consent is given by the student.
 The only exception is when the student presents a danger to self or others.